Aïssata Fall

 Senior Policy Advisor

 The data and evidence that decisionmakers and communities need to develop effective policies, programs, and practices are often not accessible or presented in usable formats.
-Through the Research Technical Assistance Center (RTAC), PRB supports research uptake by helping researchers communicate their work more effectively to diverse audiences and assisting in development of research-to-action plans.
+Through the Research Technical Assistance Center (RTAC), PRB supported research uptake by helping researchers communicate their work more effectively to diverse audiences and assisting in development of research-to-action plans.

-Led by NORC at the University of Chicago and in collaboration with its partners, RTAC aims to accelerate the impact of the United States Agency for International Development’s (USAID’s) development investments in a variety of sectors by 1) connecting USAID to a diverse, global network of academic researchers to promote new partnerships; 2) supporting USAID’s missions, bureaus, and independent offices to make evidence-based decisions; and 3) sharing newly generated research, tools, and trainings to foster collective learning and strengthen capacity.
+Led by NORC at the University of Chicago and in collaboration with its partners, RTAC aimed to accelerate the impact of the United States Agency for International Development’s (USAID’s) development investments in a variety of sectors by 1) connecting USAID to a diverse, global network of academic researchers to promote new partnerships; 2) supporting USAID’s missions, bureaus, and independent offices to make evidence-based decisions; and 3) sharing newly generated research, tools, and trainings to foster collective learning and strengthen capacity.

 Working in consultation with research teams, PRB creates communication products that convey key findings using compelling and accessible language in a range of visually appealing formats.